T. F. Secor: American Civil War

 During the American Civil War, the Allaire Works under Secor's supervision produced the engines for seven United States Navy warships, among them, engines for two gunboats of the early Unadilla class and two for the later Sassacus class.
 The engines of the former, which were designed by the navy's chief engineer Benjamin F. Isherwood, were heavily criticized for their lack of speed, and Isherwood ensured the engines for the latter class would be much more powerful.
 The largest engines built for the navy by the Allaire Works during the war were those for the ironclad Puritan and the screw frigate Madawaska.
 Puritan, however, was still under construction by the war's end and was consequently never completed, while the engines of Madawaska, designed by John Ericsson and intended to make her the fastest ship afloat, proved a failure.
-A number of merchant vessels engined by the Allaire Works were also pressed into service by the navy during the war.
+A number of merchant vessels engined by the Allaire Works were also taken into service by the navy during the war.

 After the war, a severe and prolonged shipbuilding slump, caused by the oversupply of shipping produced during the conflict, forced many New York shipbuilders and marine engine manufacturers out of business, including the Allaire Works, which liquidated its assets in 1867.
 Secor, though not yet sixty years of age, subsequently went into retirement.